 More than 20 international mining companies have operations in Guinea, which remains largely underexplored.

-Major companies mining bauxite in Guinea include Aluminum Corporation of China (Chalco), Rusal, Rio Tinto (a shareholder in Compagnie des Bauxites de Guinee) and Metalcorp (whose subsidiary Societe des Bauxites de Guinee is developing a US$1.4bn bauxite mine and an alumina refinery).
-In May 2018 Guinea approved the development of a bauxite mine, port, railway and power station by China's TBEA Co at a cost of US$2.9bn with production expected to start in June this year.
+Major companies mining bauxite in Guinea include Aluminum Corporation of China (Chalco), Rusal, Rio Tinto (a shareholder in Compagnie des Bauxites de Guinee) and Metalcorp, whose subsidiary Societe des Bauxites de Guinee is developing a US$1.4bn bauxite mine and an alumina refinery.
+In May 2018, Guinea approved a US$2.9bn development of a bauxite mine, port, railway and power station by China's TBEA.
 In Guinea's gold mining industry, AngloGold Ashanti is among the major gold miners.

 The BBC reported that Guinea's mineral wealth makes it potentially one of Africa's richest countries, but its people are among the poorest in West Africa.
 The Guinean government's priority investment categories are the promotion of SMEs, development of non-traditional exports, processing of local natural resources and raw materials, and establishment of activities in less economically-developed regions, according to a US Bureau of Economic and Business Affairs report.

 Sources: Who Owns Whom sector reports, CIA Factbook, African Development Bank, World Bank, Trading Economics, African Statistical Yearbook and IMF.